Forgery

 Dear Client,

 Your query suffers from a lack of information and transparency to address it suitably.
-You expressed your situation, but did not provide a cause of action that attracts a legal remedy.
-This is a legal forum, where in the absence of a specific cause of action, suitable legal remedies cannot be provided or suggested based on the standalone situation/circumstances.
-So, please revert to us with more details and a cause of action that requires a legal remedy.
+This is a legal forum, where in the absence of a specific cause of action, suitable legal remedies cannot be suggested based on the standalone situation/circumstances.
+However, be informed that until and unless the criminal offences are reported to the NCRB criminal database maintained by NIC, the criminal history of a person might not be reflected in police verification process.
+So, please rever

 The Bar Council of India does not permit advertisement or solicitation by advocates in any form or manner.